SabrinaJewson/toon.rs/COMPARISON.md

 ## Cursors

-Crossterm does support using the terminal's native cursor at all.
+Cursive does not support using the terminal's native cursor at all.
 Tui allows you to control the cursor globally from your `Terminal` instance, but it only supports changing its visibility and its position.
 In Toon every element can control the visibility, position, shape and blinking state of its cursor which will often forward up to the native terminal cursor, but custom cursors can also be